codelibs/fess-docs/en/13.16/admin/general-guide.rst

 Excluded Failure Type
 :::::::::::::::::::::

-Crawler does not ignore failure urls included in excluded failure types even if the failure count is over the threshold.
+Crawler does not ignore failure URLs included in excluded failure types even if the failure count is over the threshold.

 Failure Count Threshold
 :::::::::::::::::::::::

-Crawler ignores failure urls of which failure count is over this threshold.
+Crawler ignores failure URLs of which failure count is over this threshold.

 Logging
 --------